denten-books/plain-text/0-intro.md

 experience both programmed and simulated.
 We do not write in the conventional sense of inscribing marks into a static medium.
 Rather, we are shown images of inscription superimposed onto a simulation of the medium.

-!["Images of inscription superimposed onto a simulation of the medium."](images/page.png)

 Neither the digital word nor the digital page exist in the way that they appear in the word processor.
 At best, such composite tropes attain a measure